electronstudio/jaylib/README.md

 ## How to build

 Edit src/com/raylib/RaylibConfig.java.
-Change the path variable to the current directory.
-(Yes you would think JavaCPP could work this out for itself but it seems not.)
+Change the paths to the correct directories on your system.
+(Yes, you would think JavaCPP could work this out for itself, or that relative paths could be used, but it seems not to work.)

 Run:
 `./build.sh`

 This will build you a jaylib.jar uber-jar.

-On Windows the script needs git-bash to run.
+On Windows the script must be run from inside a Visual C 2019 native x64 command prompt, and needs git-bash to be installed.

 ## License